emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has movies, shows and anime. ✔️
 1. Site has watch lists and continue watching, and you can login to sync them across devices. ✔️
 1. Good sorting, gives recommendations based on watched, and has mood based search. ✔️
-1. New tab popup ads can be disabled in settings, then it can be used without an adblocker. ✔️
+1. Ads can be disabled in settings, then it can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
 1. Site does have a custom player. ✔️